-Get the ‘normal’ ones (used to be standard until, like too many things, manufacturers got cheap and started to use lesser quality) with a brown background
+Get the ‘normal’ ones with a brown background (these used to be standard until, like too many things, manufacturers got cheap and started to use lesser quality).

 And watch out for the ones that have extremely thin leads.
-All of them that I’ve purchased from China have had very thin leads that are difficult to handle and bend way too easily.
+All of the blue ones and some of the brown ones that I’ve purchased from China have had very thin leads that are difficult to handle and they bend way too easily.

 Oh boy, was I confused about this module at first!
 I found a fair amount of bits and pieces about it, but could not find the complete info that I was looking for.
 So I decided to create this tutorial for others who want to understand it better.
 I’m not an expert, but I have figured it out well enough to make what I think is a very clear and complete basic ‘primer’ on this device.
 Whether it’s right for your project is up to you to determine, but here’s info about the module itself, and especially about the mysterious jumpers (at least they were the biggest mystery to me).